本文主要介绍PhysX刚体动力学相关的内部机制和使用方法。

 Sleep Mechanism

-An actor goes to sleep when: its mass-normalized kinetic energy (a.k.a. \(\frac{1}{2}v^2\)) is below a given threshold for a certain time (Internally they use a wake-counter, when counter reaches 0, actor is a candidate to sleep).
+An actor goes to sleep when its mass-normalized kinetic energy (i.e., \(\frac{1}{2}v^2\)) remains below a threshold for a certain duration.
+Internally, PhysX uses a wake-counter; when it reaches 0, the actor becomes a candidate for sleeping.

 NameNotes

-PxRigidDynamic::setWakeCounterCalling on a sleeping rigidbody will auto-wakeup
+PxRigidDynamic::setWakeCounterCalling on a sleeping rigidbody will automatically wake it up

 Awake Mechanism

-Overall, these actions wake an actor up:
+The following actions will wake an actor up:

-• PxRigidDynamic::setKinematicTarget() for kinematic actor.
+• Calling PxRigidDynamic::setKinematicTarget() on a kinematic actor

-• Raising PxActorFlag::eDISABLE_SIMULATION
+• Raising the PxActorFlag::eDISABLE_SIMULATION flag

-• Calling PxScene::resetFiltering().
+• Calling PxScene::resetFiltering()

 Golden Tips